 Kaweah Delta Health Care District (KDHCD) is the primary site of the surgery program.
 KDHCD is the only hospital in Visalia, a city of over 130,000 people, and with its 581 registered acute care beds is the largest one in the county of Tulare.
 The county has a population of more than 440,000, and registered a 20% increase between 2000 and 2010.

-During the 12-month period ending June 30, 2013 the full-service hospital registered 26,396 admissions and over 4,000 deliveries, with an average daily census in excess of 400 patients.
+In 2013 the full-service hospital registered 26,396 admissions and over 4,000 deliveries, with an average daily census in excess of 400 patients.
 KDHCD is also the primary site of recently accredited residency programs in Family Medicine, Emergency Medicine, Psychiatry and Transitional Year.
 KDHCD has a total 14 operating rooms and a surgical volume of over 14,000 procedures a year, of which over 4,000 are inpatient cases.
 Four new operating rooms came online in 2009 and include 3 rooms with extensive physiologic monitoring capabilities and a state-of-the-art hybrid room for endovascular procedures.
 Approximately 8,000 endoscopies were performed in the KDHCD’s endoscopy suite in the course of 2013.
 KDHCD operates the only trauma center in the county of Tulare.
-KDHCD Emergency Department (ED) evaluated and treated over 86,000 patients, and generated over 1,000 trauma-related admissions in the 12-month period ending June 30, 2013.
-KDHCD is a level III Tauma Center and is currently in the process of obtaining level II Trauma Center verification by the American College of Surgeons.
+Every year, KDHCD Emergency Department evaluates and treats over 90,000 patients with more than 1,000 trauma activations.

 To respond to the growing health care needs of the area it serves and because of its commitment to graduate medical education, KDHCD continues to make substantial investments to further upgrade its capabilities.
 The appointment of a full time surgical faculty of 6, the completion of a $3,000,000 heliport and the extensive expansion of its emergency department that took place over the last four years exemplify the magnitude of those investments.